mietek/halcyon-website/pages/index.md

 - **Simple.**  Halcyon can deploy any Haskell application with a single command, building all required dependencies on the fly.

-- **Fast.**  All build results are archived in layers, which means incremental builds can be deployed in under 30 seconds.
+- **Fast.**  All build results are archived in _layers,_ which means incremental builds can be ready in under 30 seconds.

-- **Reliable.**  Halcyon allows all build-time and run-time dependencies to be explicitly declared, achieving 100% reproducible results.
+- **Reliable.**  Halcyon allows all build-time and run-time dependencies to be explicitly declared, aiming to achieve 100% reproducible results.

 ### Support

-**Pre-release version.**  For updates, please sign up to the [Halcyon announcements list](http://eepurl.com/8N3tj), or follow <a href="https://twitter.com/halcyon_sh">@halcyon_sh</a>.
+_**Work in progress.**  For updates, please sign up to the [Halcyon announcements list](http://eepurl.com/8N3tj), or follow <a href="https://twitter.com/mietek">@mietek</a>._

 The <a href="irc://chat.freenode.net/haskell-deployment">#haskell-deployment</a> IRC channel on [freenode](https://freenode.net/) is a good place to ask questions and find answers.